Brick (film): Filming

 Although the film was shot in 20 days, Johnson spent a great deal of time beforehand refining the script and three months rehearsing with the cast.
-He had seen Joseph Gordon-Levitt in a film called Manic (2001), met with him, and knew that he wanted to cast the young actor.
+He had seen Joseph Gordon-Levitt in Manic (2001), met with him, and knew that he wanted to cast the young actor.
 He encouraged the cast to read Hammett but not to watch any noir films, because he did not want them influencing their performances.
-Instead, he had them watch Billy Wilder comedies like The Apartment (1960) and other comedies like His Girl Friday (1940).
+Instead, he had them watch Billy Wilder comedies like The Apartment (1960) and His Girl Friday (1940).
 He was initially nervous working with a professional cast and crew for the first time but as soon as he started filming, this feeling went away and he had a good experience.

-Johnson shot the film in his hometown of San Clemente, California on 35 mm film stock.
+Johnson shot the film in his hometown of San Clemente, California, on 35 mm film stock.
 Much of the film takes place at San Clemente High School, which he attended.
 He enlisted current students to work on the film, shooting on weekends.
 The cinematographer was Steve Yedlin, a film school friend who had been involved with the project since the script was written.

 For the telephone booth scenes, Johnson and crew filmed deep in the San Clemente suburbia.
 The same sign for the cross streets of Sarmentoso and Camino del Rio still stands.
-However, the phone booth itself was a prop the production department added in for the film.
+However, the phone booth itself was a prop.

 Coffee and Pie Oh My! was a Carrows restaurant, but it has since been abandoned.

 The drain tunnel from the film is located just down the street from the San Clemente High School football field and goes under the freeway by the Pico exit off-ramp.

 Johnson had difficulty finding a run-down house for the Pin's base of operations.
 The production found an appropriate house, but only had a week until it was demolished to rebuild on its lot.
 The basement was a set that they built, but the Pin's kitchen and living room still exists at the Blarney Castle bed and breakfast.
 Johnson also had difficulty finding a mansion for the party scene until, with one day left to find the location, a former Telecom executive and eccentric millionaire allowed them to shoot in his place which was still under construction.
 The big mansion was packed from floor to ceiling with pay phones dating back to the 1950s.

 Johnson cited Sergio Leone Spaghetti Westerns and Shinichiro Watanabe's Cowboy Bebop (1998) as influences on his visualization of the film.
 He used shoes as a design element for his characters and saw them as an "instant snapshot of the essence" of the characters.
 He has also stated that many of the film's visual cues were taken from the neo-noir Chinatown (1974) with its wide-open flat spaces.